Jonathon-Fleming/ToxPi-GIS/README.md

 * Source column will likely need to be split into two separate coordinate columns
 * Windows Operating System
 * Use of other tools for data manipulation and feature layer preparation.
 Example walkthrough is provided under Vignette 3 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md) to help with this.

+Steps:
+2A.
+Load raw data into the [ToxPi GUI](https://toxpi.org/)
+2B.
+Analyze data and output results file to a CSV
+2C.
+Add results file to ArcGIS Pro
+2D.
+Add ToxPiToolbox.tbx to ArcGIS Pro
+2E.
+Run required analysis steps including the ToxPi tool and share resulting map to ArcGIS Online(See [Map Creation Examples](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md) Vignette 3 for analysis steps)

+Output:
+  * Toolbox generates an unsymbolized feature layer of ToxPi figures
+  * Sharing provides a web URL for the public to view your map

 General Troubleshooting:
 * Error when running tool